Take-Over-Games/LavenderVR/linux-hosting.md

 This monstrosity checks if there's an update, and then updates if required.
 In lieu of an actual 'current version' API this downloads a second copy of the game, checks the version file, then deletes/copies as neccessary.
 It's terrible and if you can get anything better working then please let us know.
 I run mine every 6 hours, will probably change to every hour.

+Note that this installs the '''nightly''' version of lavender.
+Change the branch as required.

 <code>
 #!/bin/bash